-But with Coronavirus restrictions on public gatherings, it's likely this year's celebrations might be scaled back to prevent crowds forming.
+But with Coronavirus restrictions on public gatherings, it's likely this year's celebrations will be scaled back to prevent crowds forming.

 Queen Elizabeth II also marks her birthday on the second Saturday in June.
 While many believe it's because she's a Monarch and therefore, she can have as many birthdays as she wants - right?, it's actually just down to the UK's unpredictable weather.